This article has links to products and services we love, which we may make commission from.

 What About Hiring a Car?

-Car hire is available in the main airports or cities.
+Car hire is available at the main airports or cities.

 Edinburgh, Glasgow, Aberdeen, Inverness city and airports all have car rental pickups, Dundee city also has options.

 You will need your driving license and a credit card to hire a car in the UK.
-I used to work for Avis Rent Car in Edinburgh and Glasgow (while I studying at university), I always recommend taking out the additional insurance.
+I used to work for Avis Rent Car in Edinburgh and Glasgow (while studying at university), and I always recommend taking out additional insurance.

 Car rental companies bump up the charge of damage.
 Here’s more advice on international car hire.